jeffreysbrother/morality/README.md

 ##non-consequentialist views of morality

+In my view, morality---if legitimate---must divorce itself from preference and utility.
+Why?
+Because these things are too easily parsed in terms that make no appeal to morality whatsoever; the concept is useless here.

+What's left?
+Divine command theory?
+Revelation?
+Fear of punishment?
+All of these theories suck REAL bad.
+Moral realism appears to attempt to circumvent the reality of fallibilism, the necessity of conceptual economy, and the importance of verification.
+Further, if the purportedly "objective" quality of a certain class of moral judgments is hoped to find its reality via science, then I think we must admit to be suffering from yet another serious issue: the trivialization of scientific inquiry.
+Far too often people praise science for superficial reasons and ignore to see the effort and error that plays a role in empirical discovery and the clever engineering of solutions.
+Science is an effort ... not a boring list of irrefutable facts.

 why not just settle on preferences? actions? theories (attempts to predict)? why not settle with fallibilism?
 Why trivialize science?